loyada/typedpy/docs/structures.rst

 | If you look carefully, you might be confused as there are multiple ways to define similar things, for example an
 | array field can be defined as Array, typing.List, list, Field[list].
 What is the right one to use?
-| If you a recent version of Typepy, all of these are supported.
+| If you use a recent version of Typepy, all of these are supported.
 | However, here are some guidelines:

 #.
 Before version 1.5 you have to use Array

 #.
 Version 2.0 allows to use list, typing.List.
 They are converted automatically to a Typedpy :class:`Array`, thus \
 enjoying other features of Typepy automatically.

 #.
 After version 2.0 Typepy also supports implicit conversion of any class to a Typedpy field, thus you can use \
 Field[list].
 The disadvantage of this style is that Typedpy knows nothing about the field except its type, so serialization \
-is only on a best effort basis, pickling and JSON schema mapping is unsupported for any Structure with implicit mapping. \
+is done only on a best effort basis, pickling and JSON schema mapping is unsupported for any Structure with implicit \
-Typedpy offers API to explicitly create Typedpy Field types that correspond to non-Typedpy classes, and if you don't \
+mapping.
+Typedpy offers API to explicitly create Typedpy Field types that correspond to non-Typedpy classes, and if \
-mind the extra code, it is more flexible.
+you don't mind the extra code, it is more flexible.

 #.
 Wherever you can, prefer to use the Typedpy classes.
 They provide the reachest API support and are the most \
 rigorously tested.

-* All fields are public, and fields names are not allowed to start with "_", since it implies non-public attributes.

 .. autoclass:: Structure